Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs: Results

 Results for the Regard dataset reveal similar trends to the Amazon and NS-Prompts experiments.
 However, the gaps, displayed in Figure \ref{regard_gaps_fig}, are somewhat smaller.
 As in previous measurements, White-associated texts see elevated Negative-Sentiment FPR gaps and Positive-Sentiment FPR gaps below zero for many models.
 Furthermore, strong parallels exist for the gaps observed for text associated with African Americans.
 This is especially true for RoBERTa, small OPT, Llama-2, and Llama-3 models, where the gaps for these groups are highly correlated.

 The measurements in these results are surprising.
-However, the gaps observed for the White group are not believed to be reflections of true bias.
-Rather, they are likely an artifact of a mismatch between the template-based probing datasets that explicitly reference race to link membership and markedness in LLM pretraining data.
+However, as discussed in detail in Section \ref{discussion} below, the gaps observed for the White group are not believed to be reflections of true bias.
+Rather, we conjecture that they are an artifact of a mismatch between the template-based probing datasets that explicitly reference race in the text of samples to link membership and the presence of markedness in LLM pretraining data.